5afe/safe-core-protocol-specs/README.md

 ## Motivation

-- Enable easy integration of different integration
 - Provide security/ safety to the user
+- Enable composability of different integrations
 - Provide a common interface to build tooling on top (i.e. indexers)
 - Provide a system for all smart contract accounts to make use of